 If you’d like to know how digital signage solves a communication problem, here are a few of the many ways:

-People notice digital signage.
+People notice electronic signage.
 A study by Nielsen found that over 50% of people who pass by a display notice what’s on it.

 Reaches the mass in the event of an crisis with emergency alerts.